 Family Investment Company

-What is a Family Investment Company (FIC) and is it Right for Me?
+What is a Family Investment Company (FIC) and is it right for me?

 A Family Investment Company (FIC) is a private company which is often used to move wealth to the next generation(s) without suffering Inheritance Tax (IHT), the FIC’s shareholders are family members.
 It can be used as an alternative to a family trust and acts to facilitate future succession planning.